Electronic resonances in expanding non-neutral ultracold plasma: Abstract

 \section{Abstract}

-We present a calculation of the natural oscillation spectrum of a bounded non- neutral ultra-cold plasma.
-The frequencies of these oscillations are recorded in experiments as absorption resonances of high-frequency electric field.
-Dependence of the frequency of these resonances on the charge imbalance and on the expansion time is obtained.
-Good agreement with experiment is noted.
+Calculations of the spectrum of eigen oscillations of an inhomogeneous ultracold plasma are presented both in the absence and in the presence of charge imbalance.
+The collective modes of these plasma oscillations are recorded in experiments as absorption resonances of a radio frequency electric field.
+It is shown that in the presence of friction of the electronic component, a discrete spectrum of plasma eigen oscillations is formed.
+The dependence of the frequency of these resonances on the plasma expansion time in the presence of a charge imbalance was obtained.
+There is good agreement with the experiments of different authors.